 It’s easy for us to get caught up and work, work, work until we drop.
 But rather than stressing about house chores or work emails right before bed, focus your time on doing something relaxing.
 Some examples are taking a warm bath or shower, putting on a soothing lotion, meditating, reading a book (not on a tablet), or listening to calming music.
 If you continue to do your bedtime ritual each night, you tell your body that it’s time to wind down and go to bed.
 Your relaxing bedtime ritual can promote better sleep by easing the transition from wakefulness to drowsiness.

 Tip #3: Set a Bedtime for Yourself

-I get that this isn’t achievable all the time, but try to go to bed the same time every day.
-Even if that time is at 9pm.
+I get that this isn’t achievable all the time, but try to go to bed at the same time every day, even if that time is at 9 pm.
 You want to give yourself enough time to try to get 7-9 hours of sleep.
 (I know that sounds impossible.)
-But going to bed consistently at the same time every night is good for your body’s sleep-wake cycle and it helps promote a better night’s sleep.
+But going to bed consistently at the same time every night is good for your body’s sleep-wake cycle, and it helps promote a better night’s sleep.

-If it’s been more than 15 minutes and you’re having a hard time dozing off, get up and go do something relaxing.
+If it’s been more than 15 minutes and you’re having difficulty dozing off, get up and do something relaxing.
 Do not pick up that phone of yours!
 This will not help.
 Get your mind and body ready for sleep and go back to bed when you’re feeling tired.
-Otherwise you’ll be miserable tossing and turning in bed thinking about how you cannot sleep.
-Been there.
+Otherwise, you’ll be miserable tossing and turning in bed, thinking about how you cannot sleep—been there.

 Tip #4: Look at Your Surroundings